-PM Modi to chair NITI Aayog meet today; KCR, Mamata Banerjee to skip
+PM Modi chairs NITI Aayog meet; KCR, Mamata Banerjee to skip

 New Delhi, June 15: Prime Minister Narendra Modi will chair fifth meeting of the Governing Council of NITI Aayog today at the Rashtrapati Bhavan.